Boost Your Business!

 William:

-The reason why we laughed was before we had a client that, instead of saying White Label Dashboard, he said white lion Dashboard.
+We laughed because before, we had a client that, instead of saying White Label Dashboard, said white lion Dashboard.

 Bernard: